rboyer503/fs-interpreter/FSInterpreter/README.md

     - FSInterpreter.py - The core script for hand tracking and fingerspelling interpretation.
     - TrainJzCNN.py - The script for running training sessions to optimize model parameters for the J/Z CNN model.
     - TrainMainCNN.py - The script for running training sessions to optimize model parameters for the main CNN model.
+    - TrainPMMRNN.py - The script for running training sessions to optimize model parameters for the Phrase Model Manager's LSTM RNN.
+    - phraseModelMgr.py - Provides Python class, PhraseModelMgr, for evaluating the perplexity of proposed phrases.
+    - pmmTest.py - A simple test harness for the Phrase Model Manager.
+    - reader.py - Provides utility functions for parsing Penn Treebank text files.
     - wmmWrapper.py - Provides Python wrapper class, WordModelMgr, for interfacing with the Word Model Manager shared library.
     - do_train_jz_multi.sh - Shell script to help automate hyper-parameter optimization of the J/Z CNN model.
     - do_train_main.sh - Shell script to loop through several training sessions of the main CNN model.